-Category 1.
-The discovery resulted from endeavor to which the University did not contribute or contributed insignificantly.
-In these cases the University relinquishes any equity, and the inventor is at liberty to dispose of the discovery as he or she sees fit.
-The inventor may elect to submit the discovery through the University to a patent development organization with which the University has entered into agreement.

-A determination that a discovery belongs in Category 1 would indicate the inventor did not receive financial support from University resources other than salary and related benefits, did not use released time, had no assistance from other faculty members, staff, or students unless clearly shown to be on their own time, and made no use of University facilities, supplies, or equipment.
-Further, it would indicate that the inventor's association with the University was not a major factor in obtaining non-University support.
-A Category 1 discovery could also result from University support which is judged by the committee to be insignificant.
+Category 1 includes discoveries resulting from endeavors to which the University did not contribute or contributed insignificantly.
+In such cases, the University shall relinquish any equity, and inventors may dispose of the discovery as they wish.
+A determination that a discovery belongs to Category 1 indicates that the inventors did not receive financial support from the University other than salary and related benefits; did not use release time; had no assistance from other faculty members, staff, or students unless such assistance was on their own time; and made no use of University facilities, supplies, or equipment.
+Further, it indicates that the inventors' association with the University was not a major factor in obtaining non-University support.
+A Category 1 discovery could also result from University support that the committee judges to be insignificant.

-Category 2.
-The discovery resulted from endeavor supported by non-University agencies but with University sponsorship.
-In most cases a degree of University support will be evident, although in some instances association with the University as a factor in obtaining outside support may be the only University contribution.
-In cases in this category, the University reserves the right to patent and exploit the discovery, subject to such limitations as may be imposed by prior agreement with the external sponsor.
+Category 2 includes discoveries resulting from endeavors supported by non-University agencies but with University sponsorship.
+In most cases, a degree of University support will be evident, although in some instances association with the University as a factor in obtaining outside support may be the only University contribution.
+In cases in this category, the University reserves the right to patent and exploit the discovery, subject to such limitations as may be imposed by prior agreement with the external sponsors.
 Federal regulations require written invention disclosures and written assignments of such inventions made under programs sponsored in whole or in part by the federal government.
-The Office of Technology Transfer is responsible for notifying federal agencies of such discoveries.
-Forms for the inventions, disclosures and assignments may be obtained from the committee or from the Office of Technology Transfer.
+The Office of Technology Transfer shall be responsible for notifying federal agencies of such discoveries.
+Forms for announcing the inventions, disclosures, and assignments may be obtained from the committee or from the Office of Technology Transfer.

-Category 3.
-The discovery resulted from endeavor supported by the University.
-In these cases the University reserves the right to patent and exploit the discovery.
+Category 3 includes discoveries resulting from endeavors supported by the University.
+In such cases, the University reserves the right to patent and exploit the discoveries.

+Developing Marketable Discoveries.
-C. Developing Marketable Discoveries.
-In each case where the University support is evident (Category 2 or Category 3), the University reserves the right to assume full title to the discovery, to obtain a patent, and to exploit the invention.
-Sometimes it will not be to the best interest of the University to assume this responsibility, weighing the complexity and cost involved against probable returns.

-In the event the University declines to assume the responsibility for development, the inventor will have the option of proceeding independently or using the services of a patent development organization with which the University has entered into agreement.
-However, in the case of a federally sponsored project the terms of the sponsor's agreement will take precedence.
-The decision by the inventor to proceed independently will release the University from any further responsibility, but for its contribution to the discovery the University will receive a share of any income realized from commercial exploitation.
-This share of income will be determined at the time that the University declines to assume responsibility for development.
+In cases where University support is evident (Categories 2 and 3), the University reserves the right to assume full title to the discovery, obtain a patent, and exploit the discovery.
+The complexity and cost of the discovery may result in the University not assuming this responsibility.
+If the University declines to assume responsibility for the development of a discovery, the inventors may proceed independently or use the services of a patent development organization with which the University has entered into agreement.
+However, in the case of federally sponsored projects, the terms of the sponsors' agreement shall take precedence.
+The decision of inventors to proceed independently shall release the University from any further responsibility, but for its contribution to the discovery the University shall receive a share of any income realized from commercial exploitation of the discovery.
+This share of income shall be determined at the time that the University declines to assume responsibility for development.

+Patent Development Organizations

-D. Patent Development Organizations.
-The University may from time to time enter into formal agreements with patent development organizations.
-Under such agreements the University may submit discoveries for evaluation, patentability, marketability, and technical analysis.
-Upon acceptance, the organization will take title to the invention and proceed to obtain patents and to negotiate licenses.
-Any income is divided among the organization, the University, and the inventor.
-Normally, the inventor will recommend the organization to use in developing the discovery.
-All agreements between the University and the patent development organizations are filed in the Office of Technology Transfer where they are available for review.
+If the University has formal agreements with patent development organizations, it may submit to them discoveries for evaluation, patentability, marketability, and technical analysis.
+Upon acceptance of these discoveries, the organization will take title to the inventions and proceed to obtain patents and negotiate licenses.
+Any income resulting from the discoveries shall be divided among the organization, the University, and the inventors.

+Normally, the inventors shall recommend the organization to use in developing discoveries.
+All agreements between the University and the patent development organizations shall be filed in the Office of Technology Transfer, where they will be available for review.